KianShepherd/dusk/docs/index.md

 # Dusk Language Reference

-Dusk is a `C` like toy programming language, that was created as a personal project for fun.
+Dusk is a `C` like toy programming language with `Rust` like syntax, that was created as a personal project for fun.
 It will likely never be stable / feature rich enough to used.
 But I would like to get it to the point where it is functional enough to solve various programming problems with.
 I like to participate in [Advent of Code](https://adventofcode.com/) each year and my goal is to complete as much of it as